angular/angular/aio/content/guide/forms.md

 5. Enter a name and click **New Hero** again.

-   Now the app displays a _Name is required_ error message, because the input box is no longer pristine.
+   Now the application displays a _Name is required_ error message, because the input box is no longer pristine.
    The form remembers that you entered a name before clicking **New Hero**.

 6. To restore the pristine state of the form controls, clear all of the flags imperatively by calling the form's `reset()` method after calling the `newHero()` method.